 Parents are generally satisfied with the quality of educational programing and support services at the five District schools.
-Some parents have suggested that the concern that District equity efforts would "lower the bar" for all and encouraged the District to maintain its historically strong academic programs.
-Other parents believe efforts for equity and inclusion must continue to be a top priority for the District and that curriculum needs revision to reflect diverse perspectives and staff diversity must increase.
-Parents support District wellness programming.
+Some parents believe efforts for equity and inclusion must continue to be a top priority for the District and that curriculum needs revision to reflect diverse perspectives and staff diversity must increase.
+Other parents have suggested the concern that District equity efforts would "lower the bar" for all and encouraged the District to maintain its historically strong academic programs.
+Parents generally support District wellness programming.
 The feedback from parents has risen recently concerning wellness, mental health and unhealthy academic stress.
-Students asked that programs expand to include more electives and college counseling.
-They also valued the available wellness programs and District efforts for equity and inclusion.
+Some parents expressed concern about student media literacy and cyber safety.
+Parents expressed interest in greater alignment in grading practices and that more teachers adopt newer practices such as reassessments.
+Parents expressed in interest in improved internet services at some campuses.
+Some parents expressed an interest for improved programs and course selection options for students with special needs.

 Teachers valued efforts for course alignment, common assessments and targeted intervention.
 Many suggested that we do not need new programs, but need to further develop the quality or our current programming.
+Teachers asked for more structure new teacher support and induction programs.
 Support for the visual and performing arts and career technical education electives is common among teachers.
+Parents and teachers both expressed concern for perceived drop in academic integrity and the challenges with Chat GPT and other generative AI programs.
 Principals and administration expressed strong support for structured teacher collaboration around course alignment and intervention.
+They expressed concern regarding increased workload on site administration.
 They also expressed concern for continuing to reconnect students to school and social-emotional learning and interventions as well as restorative practices and community building in the classrooms and school.
+Some teachers felt the library media specialist and the library resources could be more purposely integrated into the curriculum.